Lake Jackson Mounds Archaeological State Park: Early inhabitants

-The site was built and occupied between 1000 and 1500 by people of the Fort Walton culture, the southernmost expression of the Mississippian culture.
+The site was built and occupied between 1050 and 1500 by people of the Fort Walton culture, the southernmost regional expression of the Mississippian culture.
 The scale of the site and the number and size of the mounds indicate that this was the site of a regional chiefdom, and was thus a political and religious center.
 After the abandonment of the Lake Jackson site the chiefdom seat was moved to Anhaica (rediscovered in 1987 by B. Calvin Jones and located within DeSoto Site Historic State Park), where in 1539 it was visited by the Hernando de Soto entrada, who knew the residents as the historic Muskogean-speaking Apalachee people.
+Whether the Fort Walton people who built Lake Jackson were the direct ancestors of the historic Apalachee is widely assumed but not firmly established; because less than one percent of the site has been professionally excavated, some researchers hold that the population's cultural affiliation remains an open question.
 Other related Fort Walton sites are located at Velda Mound (also a park), Cayson Mound and Village Site and Yon Mound and Village Site.